clemsos/duang-machine/README.md

 ## Objectives

-Spam your friends with GIF
+Spam your friends with animated GIF.

 ## Components